lxuechen/private-transformers/examples/table2text/README.md

 Feel free to toggle other arguments like `target_epsilon` and `model_name_or_path` of the `run.sh` script to use different privacy levels and models.
 The other hyperparameters should still mostly work for workloads with varied model and privacy level.

+### Automatic evaluation

+While the runs automatically decode from the model (via beam-search) once in a while during training, the script does not run any evaluation on top of the generations.
+For our paper, we ran the official [e2e-metrics](https://github.com/tuetschek/e2e-metrics) for evaluating common metrics (e.g., BLEU, ROUGE) on E2E, and used the [evaluation pipeline in the GEM-benchmark](https://github.com/GEM-benchmark/GEM-metrics) for DART.